 How to Make DIY Handprint Ornaments

-Capture a child's footprint or handprint in this easy DIY salt dough ornament.
-Use our easy how-to to whip up a batch, then have the kids help make a handprint ornament.
+This season, capture a child's footprint or handprint size with this easy DIY salt dough ornament.
+Use our easy how-to to whip up a batch of salt dough, then have the kids help make the handprint ornaments.
 After a little time in the oven, your hand or footprint ornament will be ready to hang on the tree.
+Don't forget to write their name and year on the back so you'll have a record for how much each child has frown from year to year.

 How to Make a Handprint Christmas Ornament